sudhir-shetty/RyanAir/README.md

 **Steps to run the script:**
 1. **Clone the GitHub Repository.**
 2. **Import the Maven Project.**
 3. **Run the project.
 (Run-> Maven test).
-This is automatically run the Cucumber Runner file and execute the script.**
+This should automatically run the Cucumber Runner file and execute the script.**
 4. **Reports should be saved in local GIT directory: git/RyanAir/report.html**